Hermann-web/blog/docs/blog/posts/frameworks/data/visualization/seaborn-in-practice.md

 links:
   - blog/posts/a-roadmap-for-web-dev.md
   - blog/posts/code-practises/software-licences.md
-title: Seaborn in Practice
+title: "Seaborn in Practice: Syntax and Guide"
 ---

-# Seaborn in Practice: Syntax and Guide

 Seaborn is a powerful data visualization library in Python that provides a high-level interface for drawing attractive and informative statistical graphics.
 One common misconception about Seaborn and programming in general is the necessity to remember all the syntax.
 In reality, it's more about understanding the tool's capabilities and how to leverage its functions to visualize data effectively.

 ??? question "So, what can i do exactly with seaborn ?"

 ## import the library

 ```python
 import seaborn as sns
 sns.set(style="whitegrid")